code

 no-store

 The no-store directive means caches cannot store the response.
-This is applied to all caches and is usually used when serving sensitive or dynamically generated content.
+This applies to all caches and is typically used for sensitive or dynamically generated content.

 max-age

-This directive specifies the maximum time (in seconds) the response can be cached.
-After the specified time has elapsed, the cached response is considered stale.
+This directive sets the maximum time (in seconds) a response can be cached.
+Once that time passes, the cached response becomes stale.

 s-maxage

-This directive is similar to the max-age directive but is applied specifically for shared caches.
+This directive is similar to the max-age directive but is explicitly applied for shared caches.
 It will override any max-age or Expires header if present.

 must-revalidate

 The must-revalidate directive is similar to the no-cache directive.
-The only difference is that the revalidation of the content will be performed on each request regardless of the content’s freshness.
+The difference is that the system revalidates the content on every request, regardless of its freshness.

 proxy-revalidate